+An expected consequence of our observed elevated genome-wide recombination rate is lower LD, which may increase the efficiency of selection and impact the dynamics of introgression.
+Given that the higher genome-wide recombination rates are paired with stronger interference these predicted pattern may have heterogeneous signal along chromosomes.

 Examples of evolution of interference strength are rare and may be complicated by changes in the underlying karyotype structure (Segura et al 2014).
 The general pattern of empirical measures of interference strength is that it has a negative correlation to the genome wide recombination rate (Otto and Payseur 2019).
 This fits the logic of the chromosome axis acting as the ‘real estate’ for DSBs and aligns with known molecular mechanisms (cite).
 Two examples of the opposite direction, a positive correlation of interference strength and genome-wide recombination rate, involve descriptions of observations at the single bivalent level; the between lab-raised and wild mice of Peromyscus leucopus from (Peterson, Miller, and Payseur 2019) or large effects on genome wide recombination rates across a short evolutionary differences; the within-sex comparison of two breeds of cattle with different genome wide recombination rates (Ma et al. 2015).
 We propose that there is a difference in resolution and power between these two groups of empirical results with the positive and negative relationship between genome wide recombination rates and interference strength.

 We propose that the spindle based selection model can explain the positive correlation via selection on the amount of sister cohesion connecting homologs at metaphse.
 The evolution of genome wide recombination rates in our study is driven by a transition of the majority of bivalent having single crossovers to an enrichment of bivalents with two crossovers.
 All else being equal, interference strength would be expected to be equal or even weaker.
 Our results show that the two crossovers are spaced further apart when SC length is controlled for and chromosome size effects are minimized, in the strain enriched for two crossover bivalents.
 Assuming that chromatin compaction between pachtyene and metaphase is uniform along chromosomes, an outcome of this further spacing of two foci results in an increased area of sister cohesion connecting homologs (Figure X).